 “Common Law” in the U.S. had, for many years, prohibited corporations from investing in real estate ventures.
 Massachusetts first recognized the concept of a Business Trust (MBT) in “Common Law”.
-Because corporations were prohibited from active trade or investment in real estate, the laws were easily changed with a bit of word play.
-As usual, in 1988, Delaware again exhibited its “business friendly” reputation and proved why the state has more business registrations than residents.
-What was the “Massachusetts Model” was improved, “codified” (put into writing) and is now commonly referred to as the “Delaware Statutory Trust Act” – or DST, for short.
+Because corporations were prohibited from active trade or investment in real estate, the laws were easily changed with a bit of wordplay.
+As usual, in 1988, Delaware again exhibited its “business-friendly” reputation and proved why the state has more business registrations than residents.
+What was the “Massachusetts Model” was improved, “codified” (put into writing), and is now commonly referred to as the “Delaware Statutory Trust Act” – or DST, for short.

 Both can buy and sell goods and services; both can sue and be sued.
 Both may or may pay taxes.
-But somewhere along the line, the Delaware legislature, the courts, even the I.R.S., have re-invented the same language and legal foundations handed down from our English ancestors of centuries ago.
+But somewhere along the line, the Delaware legislature, the courts, and even the I.R.S. have re-invented the same language and legal foundations handed down from our English ancestors of centuries ago.

-1) “Governing Instrument” or “Trust Agreement” are interchangeable terms for the same required contract that defines a Delaware Statutory Trust (DST).
-Imagine a Super Bowl in which, despite the rule book, each owner … each referee … each team … each player …were allowed to create a brand new, mutual agreement on any element of the game before the coin toss.
+These are interchangeable terms for the same required contract that defines a Delaware Statutory Trust (DST).
+Imagine a Super Bowl with a twist: each owner, referee, team, and player are allowed to create a brand new, mutual agreement on any element of the game before the coin toss.
 Well, subject to the limits of public policy and existing law, participants of a DST have, essentially a blank check in exercising their “freedom of contract”.

-Not enough time or space can be spent here in emphasizing how critically important this first piece of paper is to the success of any DST enterprise or venture.
-Due diligence, comprehensive discussions among all potential parties and anticipation of contingencies are secondary only to consultation with, guidance from, an experienced, professional, specialist in real estate investment, current and evolving law.
+Not enough time or space can be spent here emphasizing how critically important this first piece of paper is to the success of any DST enterprise or venture.
+Due diligence, comprehensive discussions among all potential parties, and anticipation of contingencies are secondary only to consultation with, guidance from, an experienced, professional, specialist in real estate investment, current and evolving law.

 To the extent that written (statutory) law is taking precedence over “Common Law”, those same codes and the courts have been very specific in emphasizing that enforceability of that contract is the primary intent and the highest priority of the enacted law.

-2) … actually, the definition of the “Governing Instrument” or “Trust Agreement” is important enough to be re-read and independently researched by any serious investor.
+This information is important enough to be re-read and independently researched by any serious investor.

-Discussions will include numerous advantages, multiple structural variations, explanations of how a single entity can have different Trustees, Managers and Equity Owners and – most importantly – specific examples of just how flexible #1 can be in providing safety and anonymity in asset protection.
+Discussions will include numerous advantages, multiple structural variations, explanations of how a single entity can have different Trustees, Managers, and Equity Owners, and – most importantly – specific examples of just how flexible #1 can be in providing safety and anonymity in asset protection.

 In the world of real estate investment, matters can be much simpler.
 After all, it’s very difficult to steal or lose a building.